Mr. Walker, It's All Over!

 Mr. Walker, It's All Over! is a studio album by American country artist, Billie Jo Spears.
 It was released in May 1969 on Capitol Records.
 It was the second studio album of Spears's career and her second with Capitol.
 The disc contained 11 tracks that mixed both original material with cover tunes.
 The title track was the only single featured on the disc.
 The song reached the top ten of the North American country charts, while also climbing to minor chart positions on the pop charts.
 The album itself reached charting positions on the American country survey.
 AllMusic gave the disc four of five stars in its review of the album.

 Background and recording

 Billie Jo Spears had been attempting to have commercial success in the country genre.
 After a failed run of singles on United Artists Records, she moved to Capitol Records with the assistance of producer, Kelso Herston.
 It was at Capitol that Spears broke through with the top ten single, "Mr. Walker, It's All Over".
 The song would serve as the name for Spears's second studio album on the Capitol label.
-The project was recorded at the Columbia Studio, located in Nashville, Tennessee.
+The project was recorded at the Columbia Studios, located in Nashville, Tennessee.
 Sessions were produced by Kelso Herston in January 1969.